medusajs/medusa/docs/content/add-plugins/minio.md

 })
 ```

-Where `127.0.0.1` is the domain of your local MinIO server.
+Where `127.0.0.1` is the domain of your local MinIO backend.

 ---